-The Superintendent Chief Learning Officer or designee shall establish procedures whereby parents/guardians may choose to have their children exempted from the school uniform policy.
+The Superintendent Chief Learning Officer or designee shall establish procedures whereby parents/guardians may choose to have their children exempt their children from the school uniform policy.
 Students shall not be penalized academically, otherwise discriminated against, or denied attendance to school if their parents/guardians so decide.
 (Education Code 35183)